Erin N. Bush

-Graduate Student Representative, The Southern Association for Women Historians, 2014-2016.
+Graduate Student Representative, Executive Council, Southern Association of Women Historians, term 2015-2017.

 American Historian Association | American Society for Legal History | Coordinating Council for Women Historians | Organization of American Historians | Society for Historians of the Gilded Age and Progressive Era | Southern Association of Women Historians | The Southern Historical Association

-- 18 years of full-time professional experience as digital strategist and technical project/product manager; built and launched Internet products and mobile apps; planning feature enhancements to existing online products; managing complex technical projects through agile development cycles; creating documentation; and formulating plans for long-term sustainability and accessibility.
+- 18 years of full-time professional experience as digital strategist and technical project/product manager; built and launched Internet products and mobile apps; planned feature enhancements to existing online products; managed complex technical projects through agile development cycles; created documentation; and formulated plans for long-term sustainability and accessibility.
 Led teams of 1-10 individuals and managed $1m+ budgets.